ALL Metrics

 Isolated cardiac hydatid cysts are rare events,6 as contraction of the heart fights vital cysts.
 Cardiac hydatid cysts appear as makeshift bombs and may rupture at any time; therefore, they should be diagnosed early and treated seriously.
 There are two types of rupture, intrapericardial rupture and intracardiac rupture, and both complications were present in our cases.

 Four patients had LV H. C because coronary circulation is the first station after the blood leaves the heart.
-This agrees with Oraha et al. (2018).7,8 Regarding diagnostic investigations of choice, echocardiography and chest CT scan agree with Oraha et al. (2018)7 as the diagnosis of cardiac hydatid cyst is easy with a typical cystic appearance on echocardiography; however, it may rarely be difficult to distinguish it from myxoma.9,10 Surgery is the treatment modality of choice; all patients underwent median sternotomy open heart surgery, which agrees with the findings of Oraha et al. (2018).7 The patient who had multiple cardiac H. C due to rupture of the main H. C and delivery of daughter cysts to the pericardial space developed extension at the site of aortic cannulation but easily controlled.
+That finding agrees with Oraha et al. (2018).7,8 Regarding diagnostic investigations of choice, echocardiography and chest CT scan agree with Oraha et al. (2018),7 as the diagnosis of cardiac hydatid cyst is easy with a typical cystic appearance on echocardiography.
+However, it is difficult to distinguish it from myxoma in rare cases.9,10 Surgery is the treatment modality of choice; all patients underwent median sternotomy open heart surgery.
+The patient who had multiple cardiac hydatid cysts after rupture of the main cyst and spillage of daughter cysts into the pericardial space developed extension of the aortic cannulation site during surgery, but the complication was controlled successfully.

 Recommendation

-• Improve people’s hygiene and sanitation techniques.
+• Improve public hygiene and sanitation practices.

 Consent